staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 3. If your 360 video is in stereo, change the Stereo Packing setting to Top Bottom (It's usually this packing).

-4. From Assets/_Presenter/Prefabs, nest a "360 Player" prefab under a "Chapter" prefab.
+4. From Assets/_Presenter/Prefabs, nest a "360 Player" prefab under a "Chapter" prefab in your scene.

 5. In the inspector for the 360 Player assign the Media Reference you created before under Settings > Source > Media Reference.

 ### Add custom objects to a chapter
 As mentioned earlier, anything can be placed inside a Chapter prefab and will be toggled On/Off when using the Left/Right arrows.
 That said we made a few tools: